crystax/android-crew/README.md

     space required:

-### install libname [version]
+### install libname[:version]

-Install the specified library and all it's dependencies; if no version was specified with the command then the most recent version will be installed, otherwise the specified version will be installed.
+Install the specified library and all it's dependencies; if no version was specified then the most recent version will be installed; otherwise the specified version will be installed.

 Example: